mateuszgachowski/nuxt-ioc/docs/src/guide/components.md

 </script>
 ```

-As you have probably noticed, we do not `export default` the class itself, but put the class through a `factory` method.
+As you have probably noticed, we do not `export default` the class itself, but put the class through a `factory()` function.
 This allows us to have more control over what happens with the class and also provides a way to always reduce the class to simple vue options object.
-The `factory` function always returns similar object:
+The `factory` function always returns vue `ComponentOptions` object, which looks like this:

 ```ts
 export default {